ashwinramaswamy92/Slope_Motion_System/README.md

 # Slope_Motion_System

+Initial commit forked from Melwina's REPL: https://replit.com/@MelwinaAlbuque1/myclassroom

 ## 21.02.25
-Initial commit forked from Melwina Albequerque: https://replit.com/@MelwinaAlbuque1/myclassroom The following steps can be followed to run this in your local system and use a mobile (both devices connected to the same LAN/wifi network) to generate and send data:
+The following steps can be followed to run this in your local system and use a mobile (both devices connected to the same LAN/wifi network) to generate and send data:
 1. Clone the repository to your computer.
 2. Make sure you have NodeJS installed and added to path.